mschuessler/mschuessler.github.io/_posts/2014-11-6-HCI Links.md

 In case you wanted to know where current HCI research is heading, you might want to take a look at this [visual map of popular and unpopular topics at CHI in the last years](http://www.researchperspectives.org/CHI_Topics/#TrendMap)

 # The who-is-who game
 The HCI giants on who's shoulder you might stand on one day can be found [here](http://www.hcibib.org/authors.html).
 I also like to go through the affiliations of all [CHI](http://dl.acm.org/event.cfm?id=RE151) publications to get an idea which Labs currently growing strong.
-Of course this work for UIST and so on as well.
+Of course this works for UIST and so on as well.

 Update: Robert just told me that there is a [CHI ranking for German HCI Labs](https://hci.rwth-aachen.de/chi-ranking)